 Camping at Rainbow Springs State Park

 Tip: Florida State Parks’ campgrounds fill up quickly and far in advance.
-Give yourself at least six weeks lead time to ensure you get to camp where you like.
+Give yourself at least eight weeks lead time to ensure you get to camp where you like.
 You may be able to secure a site with less advance notice, but it’s unlikely.
+If you’re able to plan 9 months out, that’s the best way to get a site.

 Keesha